billw2/rpi-clone/README.md

 creating clone backup disks for a desktop.

 ## Usage
-See the examples below.
 To get a usage screen showing available options, run rpi-clone without any arguments:
 ```
 pi@rpi0: $ sudo ./rpi-clone